Bucks County Writers Workshop

 3. The writer, since he is aware of the information he’s attempting to convey, falsely makes the assumption that the reader also is aware of it.

 Once, when I was a hopeful young broadcast news editor in New York, I received some copy from an older writer who had had a long newspaper career, and now was facing deadline pressure he only could imagine at the old Herald Tribune.
 His copy, something dealing with a budget controversy in New Jersey, made no sense to me.
 So I showed him his script and asked him what he meant.
-I was told that he didn’t know, that he just had to get something out.
+He admitted that he didn’t know either, that he just had to get something out.
 My response was that if the writer didn’t know what his own words meant, and if the editor couldn’t decipher it, then how would a listener comprehend?
 Moral: not only stand behind what you write but understand it.

 When I complimented a successful published writer (future Pulitzer prize-winner Michael Cunningham) on how smooth and flowing his prose was, he responded that the trick was in making it look that way, which is why he spent three years working full-time on his manuscript.